MynahMarie/ws-github-api/README.md

 ## Solution!

 There are many ways to go about this challenge.
-To see a working solution (to part 1 + challenge 1) pull down the branch "solution" and check out solution.js (and the tests!).
+To see a working solution (to part 1 + challenge 1) pull down the branch "solution" and check out solution.js.

 Disclosure: it took me much longer than 2 hours to perfect my solution!